 This bolt action rifle was manufactured just twelve years (1973-1985), by JP Sauer of Germany for Colt.
-According to the serial number chart here, only 15,600 rifles were produced from 1973 through 1978.
-I don't have the serial number ranges after 1978, but I'm looking for them.
+According to my serial number research, only 18,000 rifles were produced from 1973 through 1978.
+I don't have the serial number ranges after 1978, but since Colt has published their Serial Number Lookup Database, it is very easy to identify your gun.

 Bolt action firearms have earned a reputation for being more powerful and accurate than any semi automatic rifle.
 For this reason, they are still the choice of many target shooters and snipers.
 This is true because of the way that bolt action rifles close the chamber.
 When a bullet fires inside the chamber, the force from the explosion is completely directed at propelling the bullet down the barrel (In an autoloader, part of the energy is used to cycle the action).
 Also, a bolt action's only moving parts when firing are the pin and spring.